 If you feel especially challenged in the interior design department, if your furniture is ragtag or dated, or if you just want your sales effort to have some extra oomph, hiring someone to stage your home could be a sound investment.

 "When someone comes to look at your home, they're most often trading up," Dazzo says.
 "If you don't present a lifestyle to them, they're not going to be excited when they walk in the door.
 Buyers are aspirational.
 You've got to present them something clean and new."

 Dazzo's rates start at around $10,000 for an empty one-bedroom, which includes furniture rental.
-IMG, which works with properties listed for $4 million and more, charges 1-3 percent of the listing price.
+Interior Marketing Group, which works with properties listed for $4 million and more, charges 1-3 percent of the listing price.